-Mahouts Elephant Foundation (MEF) was created to address the growing needs of elephants and mahouts in the tourism industry.
-The poor treatment of mahouts and elepahnts in trekking camps is well documentedhowever few realistic alternative livelihoods for mahoutsand their elephants exist.
-MEF answers this need with the Walking With Elephants safari style model of elephant tourism that we are designing and rolling out in a partnership with a rural village in Northern Thailand.
+MEF was created to address the growing needs of elephants and mahouts in the tourism industry; the poor treatment of mahouts and elephants in trekking camps is well documented, however few realistic alternative livelihoods for mahouts and their elephants exist.
+MEF answers this need with the Walking With Elephants safari-style model of elephant tourism, which we are designing and rolling out in a partnership with a rural village in Northern Thailand.

 Why We Are Needed